dcalandria/au6601/README.md

 # au6601
-Linux kernel module for Alcor Micro AU6601 Secure Digital Host Controller
+Linux kernel module for Alcor Micro AU6601 Secure Digital Host Controller plus concerning ebuild for gentoo,
+Unfortunately this kernel module doesn't work with newer kernels-- so I have to use ampe_stor instead.
 ...

 This driver is based on documentation which was based on my RE-work and